-There are typically three levels of coverage that insurance companies offer.
-The one you choose will dictate how your insurer reimburses you for any damages your policy covers.
+There are typically three levels of homeowners coverage that insurers offer.
+The one you choose will dictate how your insurance provider reimburses you for any damages your policy covers.
 In other words, it helps your provider figure out how much money to give you after a loss occurs.

 - Replacement cost